 What is a prioritisation framework?

-A prioritisation framework is a scoring system that marketing, growth, and product teams use to rank competing ideas.
-Each framework scores ideas against a set of factors — impact, effort, confidence, reach, and others — then produces a composite score that determines the order of work.
+A prioritisation framework is a structured scoring system that helps marketing, growth, and product teams rank competing ideas by expected value.
+Each framework evaluates ideas against a defined set of factors — such as impact, effort, confidence, or reach — and produces a composite score used to order a team’s backlog.

-The result is a ranked backlog: a clear, prioritised list of what to work on next.
+The result is a ranked list of what to work on next.
 It does not matter whether the idea came from a designer, an engineer, the CEO, or a new hire.
-Every idea gets scored the same way.
+Every idea gets scored the same way, removing politics and gut feeling from the process.

 Why prioritisation matters